-Similarly, the Bookings module's Bookings list shows a calendar icon for each unlinked booking that has Show in calendar set, and the Event column tells you the event name the booking is linked to in the Calendar module.
+Similarly, the Bookings module's Bookings list shows a calendar icon for each unlinked booking that has Show in calendar set and the Event column tells you the event name the booking is linked to in the Calendar module.

-It's not essential to set all unlinked bookings to Show in calendar, but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
+It's not essential to set all unlinked bookings to Show in calendar but some organisations find it helpful for Calendar module users to be able to visualise external bookings in the Calendar alongside the church's internal events.
 Bookings set to Show in Calendar are distinguished with a B next to the entry in the Calendar.

 Adding a linked booking for an event

-Not precluding the checking of resource availability first, we recommend you begin the workflow by first adding the event in the Calendar module, and then adding the booking for the event - adding a booking for an event is a much quicker process because much of the booking information is already provided when the event is first set up.
+Not precluding the checking of resource availability first, we recommend you begin the workflow by first adding the event in the Calendar module and then adding the booking for the event - adding a booking for an event is a much quicker process because much of the booking information is already provided when the event is first set up.

 Begin by adding the event to the Calendar module - see the related support article for adding events.
 From the event's "View" page, from the Add button select Add booking (this option is only available if there is not already a linked booking).

 The Add booking page opens.
-If the event is part of a multi-date sequence, the Confirm Booking Dates pop-up will list all the event sequence dates so that you can easily create linked bookings for one, some or even all events in the same sequence.
+If the event is part of a multi-date sequence, the Confirm Booking Dates pop-up will list all the event sequence dates so that you can easily create linked bookings for one, some or all events in the same sequence.
 Click the X next to any event dates that you don't want to create linked bookings for; though typically you would likely want to create linked bookings for all events in the sequence.
 Click Confirm.

 The Add booking page is now prep-populated with all of the event details and the event dates.
 The booking is also set to Linked to an event and the event name is stated.

-Next, review or update the booking details.
+Next, review and update the booking details as required: